Hedy West

-Hedwig Grace "Hedy" West (April 6, 1938 – July 3, 2005) was an American folksinger and songwriter.
-She belonged to the same generation of folk revivalists as Joan Baez and Judy Collins.
+Hedwig Grace "Hedy" West (April 6, 1938 – July 3, 2005) was an American folksinger, songwriter and song catcher.
+She belonged to the same generation of folk revivalists as Joan Baez, Judy Collins and Carolyn Hester.
 Her most famous song "500 Miles" is one of America's most popular folk songs.
-She was described by the English folk musician A. L. Lloyd as "far and away the best of American girl singers in the [folk] revival."
+English folk musician A. L. Lloyd declared West to be "far and away the best of [the] American girl singers in the [folk] revival."

 Hedy West played the guitar and the banjo.
-On banjo, she played both clawhammer style and a unique type of three-finger picking that exhibited influences outside of bluegrass and old-time, such as blues and jazz.
+On banjo, she played both clawhammer style and a unique type of three-finger picking that showed influences beyond old-time and bluegrass such as blues and jazz.
 She is a 2022 inductee to the Georgia Women of Achievement.

 Early life and family influences

 West was born in Cartersville in the mountains of northern Georgia in 1938.
 Her father, Don West, was a Southern poet and coal mine labor organizer in the 1930s; his bitter experiences included a friend killed.
 He co-founded the Highlander Folk School in New Market, Tennessee, and later ran the Appalachian South Folklife Center in Pipestem, West Virginia.

-West's great-uncle Augustus Mulkey played the fiddle; her paternal grandmother Lillie Mulkey West played the banjo.
-By her teens West was singing at folk festivals, both locally and in neighboring states.
-In the mid-50s she won a prize for ballad-singing in Nashville, TN.
+West's great-uncle Augustus Mulkey played the fiddle.
+Her paternal grandmother Lillie Mulkey West played the banjo.
+By her teens, West was singing at folk festivals, both locally and in neighboring states.
+In the mid-50s, she won a prize for ballad-singing in Nashville, TN.
 Many of her songs, including the raw materials for "500 Miles", came from Lillie West, who passed on the songs she had learned as a child.
 She used her father's poetry in several songs, such as "Anger in the Land".

 Her family's politics were also a lifelong influence.
 West's liner notes for 1967's Old Times and Hard Times, written from self-imposed exile in London, are a personal statement on the corrosive effect of the Vietnam War, claiming, "We'll be controlled by manipulated fear".
 (See Folk-Legacy Records.)
 While living in Stony Brook, New York, in the late 1970s, she donated her time and talents to numerous benefit concerts for unfashionable causes — as did her fellow Appalachian-on-Long-Island, Jean Ritchie.

 West's songs were rarely overt, topical protests.
 Her working-class mountain roots were in her voice, however, and ran through everything she sang, highlighting the lives of marginalized blue-collar workers including factory girls, servants, struggling farmers, coal miners, and single mothers.